ahinkel/velma/README.md

 This is an older version of the software using some bits of open source code from RandomNerdTutorials.

 Newer (beta) versions are quite a bit different and more complicated, but are available upon reasonable request.
-They include Python, MySQL, MQTT, arduino/Java/C++, etc.
+They include code using Python, AWS, MySQL, MQTT, arduino/Java/C++, etc.

 ## Functions/Features: